Canada's sexual assault sentencing

 Mandatory sentencing for sexual assault depends primarily on the victim’s age.
 Other factors influence the outcome, too—for example, how the Crown Attorney decides to prosecute the case.
 Proceeding by indictment happens with more serious offences while summary conviction handles less severe situations—and processes them faster.

-For example, if a victim is younger than 16 years old, and the Crown Attorney is pursuing the case by indictment, the mandatory sentence is one year in jail.
+For example, if a victim of a sexual assault is younger than 16 years old, and the Crown Attorney is pursuing the case by indictment, the mandatory sentence is one year in jail.
 The maximum allowable punishment is 14 years in jail.

-If the Crown Attorney pursues conviction, the minimum sentence for sexual assault is six months in jail.
-The maximum allowable sentence is two years, minus one day.
+If the Crown Attorney elects to proceed summarily, the minimum sentence for sexual assault is six months in jail.
+The maximum allowable sentence is two years less a day where the victim is under 16 years old.

 Sexual Assault With a Victim Older Than 16

 If a victim is older than 16 years old at the time of the crime, there is no mandatory minimum sentence.
-A maximum does exist: ten years for an indictment and 18 months for summary conviction.
+A maximum does exist: ten years for an indictable offence and 18 months for summary conviction.

 What Is a Discharge?